-- To facilitate engagement with people and organisations with a stake in the AONB and to encourage involvement in working in partnership to deliver the objectives laid out in the Management Plan
+To facilitate engagement with people and organisations with a stake in the AONB and to encourage involvement in working in partnership to deliver the objectives laid out in the Management Plan

     This is not a Management Plan to be delivered by the National Landscape team alone, it is a Management Plan for the area and requires all to work in partnership to deliver the objectives.
 An annual delivery plan is produced and regular monitoring carried out to report on progress.

-A team of three core staff work for the AONB:-
+    A team of two core staff work for the AONB:-

     - Manager – Jenny Carey-Wood – firstname.lastname@example.org